Adhi Kot (meteorite)

 Adhi Kot is a meteorite that fell on 1 May 1919 in the Punjab region, now in Pakistan.

-History

-The meteorite fell at 32°16′N 71°49′E at 12PM, 15 mi north of station Nurpur, Shahpur District (the area was part of the old Shahpur District during British Rule).
+The meteorite is named after the Adhi Kot village in whose area it fell at 32°16′N 71°49′E at 12PM, 15 mi north of station Nurpur, Shahpur District (the area was part of the old Shahpur District during British Rule).

-Classification

 It was classified as an enstatite chondrite type EH4.